Do not forget that if you are not sure of anything about any of my trips then please send an enquiry.

 The itinerary for the trip may change slightly due to weather or other things beyond our control but it should not alter your enjoyment of the trip in any way.
 We may alter the days around to try to do everything on our original itinerary to get the best out of what we may see.

-All prices include transfers from the airport within the destination country, all transport including drivers within the destination country, all accommodation, all meals (unless otherwise stated), all drinks (tea, coffee and water), all local guides (mostly English speaking).
+All prices include all transport including drivers within the destination country, all accommodation, all meals (unless otherwise stated), all drinks (tea, coffee and water), all local guides (mostly English speaking).

-NOT INCLUDED is the International flights, Travel insurance, visas, Items of a personal nature, souvenirs, alcoholic drinks, tips and Departure taxes.
+NOT INCLUDED is the International flights, Internal flights, Travel insurance, visas, Items of a personal nature, souvenirs, alcoholic drinks, tips and Departure taxes.

 Deposits should be paid as soon as you have received a confirmation of booking (Please fill in the booking form first) - cost will vary depending on the length of trip.